jquery/jquery-migrate/warnings.md

 **Solution**: Replace any use of `$( document ).on( "ready", fn )` with `$( fn )`.
 This approach works reliably even when the document is already loaded.

-### JQMIGRATE: Additional params for 'jQuery.easing' functions are not documented and redundant
+### JQMIGRATE: 'jQuery.easing.NAME' should use only one argument

-**Cause**: Additional params for `jQuery.easing` methods were never documented and redundant, same behavior could be easily achieved by other means.
+**Cause**: Additional arguments for `jQuery.easing` methods were never documented and are redundant since the same behavior can be easily achieved without them.
+When Migrate detects this case, the specified easing function is not used and `"linear"` easing is used instead for the animation.

-**Solution**: Instead of using time and duration arguments, etc; it is already sufficient to use only first "percentage" argument.
+**Solution**: Rewrite the easing function to only use one argument.
+If you are using the [jQuery Easing plugin](http://gsgd.co.uk/sandbox/jquery/easing), upgrade to [version 1.4.0 or higher](https://github.com/gdsmith/jquery.easing/releases).

-For example, if you want to implement [Cubic](https://en.wikipedia.org/wiki/Cubic_function) function, then instead of old approach -
+For example, to implement [Cubic](https://en.wikipedia.org/wiki/Cubic_function) easing, the old function might be:

 ```js
 jQuery.easing.easeInCubic = function ( p, t, b, c, d ) {